-To get the amounts of BTUs you will need apply the square feet of the room by 25 BTU.
+To get the amounts of BTUs, you will need to apply the square feet of the room by 25 BTUs.
 So a room that is 150 square feet X 25 = 3750 BTU.

-So for this example the 10′ x 15′ room would need a air-conditioning unit that puts out 3750 BTU.
+So for this example, the 10′ x 15′ room would need an air-conditioning unit that puts out 3750 BTU.

 This can be rounded up depending on how well the room is built as far as insulation and how often the doors are open and closed.

 Getting a unit that is much larger than necessary is not a good thing when it comes to air-conditioning.
 The same can be said for getting a unit that is smaller than necessary.

 An air-conditioning unit that is larger than needed will have bigger components, mainly the compressor, which will use more electricity than is needed.

 Often what happens when a window air-conditioning unit is oversized where room it will kick on and off more often the needed?

 The initial start times of an air conditioner as a large power draw which, to constant cycling, will run up a power bill more than necessary.